alphasaft/Micro/src/documents/Syntax Reference.md

 a.b() <=> (a.b)()
 ```

 Like we've seen, primitives also are implicit operators.
-There's a bit more than what we saw earlier.
+There's a bit more to it than waht we saw earlier.

 ### String formatting